Associate in Applied Science Degree (65 credit hours)

 Students may choose to study the GM Step program.
 GM STEP also provides graduating students an opportunity to be hired as entry-level Maintenance Light Repair (MLR) technicians or other roles within the dealer they partnered with.

 In addition to the MCAP, Subaru and GM curriculums, students may, at their option choose, to complete a Toyota curriculum, providing them with yet one more opportunity for their career.

-Recent graduates of the program are employed as automotive services technicians, sales personnel, service managers, maintenance supervisors, service writers, warranty claims adjusters, and parts personnel.
+Graduates are employed as automotive service technicians, sales personnel, service managers, maintenance supervisors, service writers, warranty claims adjusters, and parts persons.

 Graduates with the Associate in Applied Science Degree will function at an entry-level position for servicing, diagnosing, repairing, and creating work orders in the following areas:

 - Perform tasks to diagnose and repair components of automotive electrical/electronic systems.

 - Perform tasks to diagnose and repair components of automotive suspension and steering systems.

 - Perform tasks to diagnose and repair components of automotive brake systems.

 - Perform tasks to diagnose and repair components of automotive engines.